homuch/rus/README.md

 ```

 will generate Rz gate from $+\pi$ to $-\pi$ per $\pi/32$ (Centered at 0).
 The output files name will be `${output_folder}/out${i}_pi|32_1e-5`, where $i$ is integer (which means $\theta=i*\pi/32$).

+(The program may die for high effort and precision currently)